gsinghjay/llm_training/readme.md

-Below is an updated README that not only explains every aspect of the project in a narrative, step-by-step manner but also includes a troubleshooting section that explains the warning message about `loss_type=None`.
-You can use this as your educational guide.

----

 # LLM Fine-Tuning with LoRA: A Beginner’s Guide

 Welcome to the **LLM Fine-Tuning with LoRA** project!
 This guide will walk you through the entire process—from setting up your environment to generating training data, fine-tuning a pre-trained language model using LoRA, and finally interacting with your custom model in a live chat.
 Whether you're new to machine learning or just starting with large language models (LLMs), this guide explains every concept in clear, plain language.